discoliam/discoliam2020/src/about.md

 ## Where in the world

 I'm currently living in <del>sunny</del> rainy [Bristol, UK](https://en.wikipedia.org/wiki/Bristol), after spending just under 4 years in [Vancouver, BC](https://en.wikipedia.org/wiki/Vancouver).
-I grew up in the town of [Fleet](https://en.wikipedia.org/wiki/Fleet,_Hampshire), went to [university](https://www.uwe.ac.uk/) in Bristol and stayed for 10 years or so.
+I grew up in the town of [Fleet](https://en.wikipedia.org/wiki/Fleet,_Hampshire), went to [university](https://www.uwe.ac.uk/) in Bristol and have give or take been based there ever since.

 I've also worked in Continental Europe, Australia, and the US for some shorter stints of time over the years.